 D. To handle potential errors in code

-51. Which loop in JavaScript executes a block of code as long as a specified condition is true?
+Question 51: Which loop in JavaScript executes a block of code as long as a specified condition is true?

-A. A `while` loop checks the condition before executing the code block, while a `do…while` loop checks it after.
+A. A while loop checks the condition before executing the code block, while a do...while loop checks it after.

-B. A `do…while` loop checks the condition before executing the code block, while a `while` loop checks it after.
+B. A do...while loop checks the condition before executing the code block, while a while loop checks it after.

-C. A `while` loop is used for iterating over arrays, while a `do…while` loop is used for iterating over objects.
+C. A while loop is used for iterating over arrays, while a do...while loop is used for iterating over objects.

 D. They are functionally identical.

-53. Which loop is best suited for iterating over the elements of an array in JavaScript?
+Question 53: Which loop is best suited for iterating over the elements of an array in JavaScript?

 A. Exits the current iteration of the loop and continues with the next iteration